 There are a few rules that come into play when you decide to set the price for your eBook:

 While it’s great to start thinking about your retail book pricing right away (that way you can start to check out competitive titles early), the retail book price isn’t finalized until your book has been fully designed.
 This means that your book cover is complete, and that your text has been typeset.
-The retail book price is suggested at this point because your book dimensions must be final in order for us to determine print costs (which we consider when suggesting retail book pricing).
+At this point your book dimensions are final in order and your print costs can be determined (which also must be considered when picking the retail price).

 Let’s say that your book has a retail price of $14.95, costs $2.00 per copy to print, your wholesale discount is 55 percent (55%), and that the distributor takes 18 percent (18%) of the wholesale.
 Sales through the distributor would be calculated as follows.

 $14.95 (retail price) - 55% (wholesale discount) = $6.73 (wholesale price) - $1.21 (18% distributor’s fee) - $2.00 (print cost) = $3.52

 In this case, you will have already paid for the printing up front (as books in distribution are not printed on-demand).
 This means that the print cost will not be deducted when sales are reported on your monthly distribution statements, but that you’ll need to deduct it in order to calculate your true net earnings.

 In this case, let’s say that your book has a retail price of $14.95, a wholesale discount of 55 percent (55%), and a print cost of $4.08 per book.
 Sales through online retailers would be calculated as follows.